deepmodeling/abacus-develop/docs/quick_start/easy_install.md

-We offer a set of [toolchain]((https://github.com/deepmodeling/abacus-develop/toolchain)) scripts to compile and install all the requirements automatically and suitable for machine charteristic in an online or offline way.
+We offer a set of [toolchain]((https://github.com/deepmodeling/abacus-develop/toolchain)) scripts to compile and install all the requirements automatically and suitable for machine characteristic in an online or offline way.
 The toolchain can be downloaded with ABACUS repo, which is easily used and can have a convenient installation under HPC environment in both `GNU` or `Intel-oneAPI` toolchain.
+Sometimes, ABACUS by toolchain installation may have highly efficient performance.

 > Notice: the toolchain is under development, please let me know if you encounter any problem in using this toolchain.